Pizzu/Share-Project/README.md

 # Share-Project
-A web application where you can share your projects or ideas and take inspiration from other user' projects.
+A web application where you can share your projects or ideas and take inspiration from other users' projects.